PaulNegoescu/laravel-crafty/README.md

 # Crafty - A Laravel Artisan and Generator GUI (LAGG)

+v.
+1.0

 This tool is meant to offer an easy to use GUI for all those users who don't want to remember all commands or retype them every time.
-Please note that it's only been developed for a few days, it's still not full-featured.

 I myself am a Windows user and many of the productivity tools you have in a Mac OS environment are simply not available to me, typing out long hard to remember commands each time is not ideal so I created this "fancy" tool to help me fast-click through menial repetitive tasks.

+*Keep an eye on this repo, I will be adding new features for the next couple of weeks.*

 ## Requirements